-All categories of PFFs, including rappel, must successfully complete the pack hike test to be considered for employment.
-Following the successful completion of the pack hike test, rappel crew candidates can progress to the circuit test.
+All categories of PFFs, including hover exit and rappel, must successfully complete the pack hike test to be considered for employment.
+Following the successful completion of the pack hike test, hover exit and rappel crew candidates can progress to the circuit test.